-If the fasting blood sugar result is within our normal range, you will then be given a drink containing 75 grams of glucose.
+An initial fasting blood sugar is obtained and then you will be given a drink containing 75 grams of glucose.

-One hour and two hours after the sugar drink, we will collect two more blood samples to complete the test.
+One hour, two hours and three hours after the sugar drink, we will collect three more blood samples to complete the test.
+Please plan to stay at the lab during this time.